subhaanand/das-employerapprenticeshipsservice-AutomatedTests/README.md

 NOTE: In order to allow the projects find the browser drivers, the solution should be saved on the C drive in a folder named "code" alternatively, make changes to the App.config file changing the paths of the browser drivers to the appropriate location.

-There is need to supply custom values for the below keys hheld in the configuration file:
+There is need to supply custom values for the below keys held in the configuration file:

 "PireanUsername" value=""
 "PireanPassword" value=""